-All Pupil Premium pupils made progress across the curriculum however, disruptions to 'in school' learning meant progress towards the intended outcomes of the 2020-2021 pupil premium strategy and pupil attainment were hindered.
-All pupils, including disadvantaged pupils were supported during all remote learning periods and all were able to access learning.
-Disadvantaged pupils were provided with devices to access live remote lessons and pastoral support was provided for pupils and families.
+All Pupil Premium pupils made progress across the curriculum however, disruptions to 'in school' learning meant progress towards the intended outcomes of the 2021-2022 pupil premium strategy and pupil attainment were hindered.
+Throughout each year group, a number of pupils joined midyear who has missed significant period from education or who were new to the country.
+This impacted outcomes in phonics, timestables, KS1 and KS2.